Algorithms for Scheduling Malleable Cloud Tasks: Applications: Part 2

 \subsection{Machine Minimization}

-Given a set of tasks $\mathcal{T}$, the minimal number of machines needed to produce a feasible schedule of $\mathcal{T}$ is exactly the minimum $C^{*}$ such that the boundary condition is satisfied.
-An upper bound of the minimum $C^{*}$ is $k\cdot n$ and this minimum $C^{*}$ can be obtained through binary search with a time complexity of $\log{(k\cdot n)}$; hence, we have the following conclusion from Proposition~\ref{property-task} and Lemma~\ref{boundary-condition}:
+Given a set of tasks $\mathcal{T}$, the minimal number of machines needed to produce a feasible schedule of $\mathcal{T}$ is exactly the minimum $C^{*}$ such that the boundary condition is satisfied, by Theorem~\ref{main-theorem}, where the feasible schedule could be produced with a time complexity $\mathcal{O}(n^{2})$.
+An upper bound of the minimum $C^{*}$ is $k\cdot n$ and this minimum $C^{*}$ can be obtained through a binary search procedure with a time complexity of $\log{(k\cdot n)}=\mathcal{O}(\log{n})$; the corresponding algorithm is presented as Algorithm~\ref{minimization}.